aswinavofficial/BloodBank/README.md

 # BloodBank
-An android app for managing blood donation
+A web app for managing blood donation